sigmaister/copy_CollapsOS/recipes/ti84/README.md

 * A USB cable
 * [tilp][tilp]
 * [mktiupgrade][mktiupgrade]
-* Optional: [z80e][z80e] to emulate

 ## Build the ROM

 Running `make` will result in `os.rom` being created.

-## Emulate through z80e
+## Emulate

-[KnightOS][knightos] has a handy emulator, [z80e][z80e] for TI calculators and it also emulates the screen.
-It is recommended to use this tool.

-Once z80e is installed (build it with SDL support) and `os.rom` is created, you can run the emulator with:

-    z80e-sdl -d TI84p --no-rom-check os.rom
+Collapse OS has a builtin TI-84+ emulator using XCB for display in `emul/hw/ti`.
+You can invoke it with `make emul`.

 You will start with a blank screen, it's normal, you haven't pressed the "ON" key yet.
-This key is mapped to F12 in the emulator.
+This key is mapped to tilde (~) in the emulator.
 Once you press it, the Collapse OS prompt will appear.

-See z80e's `KEYBINDINGS.md` file for details.
+See `emul/hw/ti/README.md` for details.

 ## Upload to the calculator